 FOOD4GUT is a multidisciplinary and inter-university project that aims to demonstrate that changing the microbiota via supplementation with inulin-type fructans accompanied by dietary advice promoting the consumption of vegetables rich in these colonic nutrients, may modulate obesity.
 We have recently shown that dietary intervention with vegetables naturally rich in fructans for two weeks can selectively modulate the gut microbiota and improved appetite and food intake behaviour (Hiel, Bindels et al Am J Clin Nutr 2019).
-A simple-blind placebo-controlled randomized trial is ongoing to highlight the interest for the health of vegetables in inulin-type fructans in obese adults.
+A simple-blind placebo-controlled randomized multi-center trial has been conducted to highlight the interest for the health of vegetables in inulin-type fructans in obese adults.
 More information is available on the website of the FOOD4GUT project (Food4Gut project, lead by N. Delzenne, clinical coordination UCLouvain J.P.
 Thissen - https://sites.uclouvain.be/FOOD4GUT).

 Our data obtained in alcohol dependent patients allowed to point out that the gut microbiota characteristics (and related gut barrier) are factors driving the depression and related behaviour in alcohol-dependent patients (Leclercq et al PNAS 2014).
 An intervention study (Gut2Brain_ClinX study) with inulin-type fructans has been initiated in 2018 in a cohort of alcohol-dependent patients of St Luc Hospital (under the supervision of Ph de Timary and P. Starkel), in order to try modulating the gut microbiota to counteract gut dysbiosis and related social and mental disorders.
 The intervention study has been completed in December 2019.